department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 ### Can I get information about the Burial at Sea program?

-If you have questions about the Burial at Sea program, please contact the United States Navy Mortuary Affairs office toll free at <a href="tel:+18667870081">1-866-787-0081</a>, Monday through Friday, 8:30 a.m. to 5:00 p.m. (<abbr title="eastern time">ET</abbr>). <br>
+If you have questions about the Burial at Sea program, please contact the United States Navy Mortuary Affairs office toll-free at <a href="tel:+18667870081">1-866-787-0081</a>, Monday through Friday, 8:30 a.m. to 5:00 p.m. (<abbr title="eastern time">ET</abbr>). <br>
 [Get more information about the Burial at Sea program](http://www.navy.mil/navydata/nav_legacy.asp?id=204).

 <br>